DeepRank/iScore/docs/intro.rst

 **Support Vector Machine on Graph Kernels for Protein-Protein Docking Scoring**

 The software supports the publication of the following articles:

 C. Geng *et al.*, *iScore: A novel graph kernel-based function for scoring protein-protein docking models*, bioRxiv 2018,  https://doi.org/10.1101/498584

-iScore uses support vector machine to classify protein-protein interfaces in near natives and non-near natives classes.
-To this purpose, each interface is encoded in a connection graph where each node corresponds to the Position Specific Similarity Matrix (PSSM) of a given residue.
-The nodes are connected by an edge if they participate in a contact between two different proteins.
+iScore uses a support vector machine (SVM) approach to rank protein-protein interfaces.
+Each interface is represented by a connection graph in which each node represents a contact residue and each edge the connection between two contact residues of different proterin chain.
+As feature, the node contains the Position Specific Similarity Matrix (PSSM) of the corresponding residue.

-The graph of a given conformation is then used to compute its kernel with a training set of carefully chosen conformations representing near native and decoys.
-A support vector machine is then adopted to predict if the conformation under scrutiny is near native or not.
+To measure the similarity between two graphs, iScore use a random walk graph kernel (RWGK) approach.
+These RWGKs are then used as input of the SVM model to either train the model on a training set or use a pretrained model to rank new protein-protein interface.

+.. image :: comp.png

 Installation
 -------------------------------